The Texas Tribune: Personnel

-Current staff includes Sonal Shah, CEO; April Hinkle, Chief Revenue Officer; Terry Quinn, Chief Development Officer; Natalie Choate, Chief Operating Officer; Evan Lambert, Chief Financial Officer; Liam Andrew, Chief Product Officer; Jacob Villanueva, Chief Creative Officer and Ayan Mittra, Senior Managing Editor.
-Co-founders Evan Smith and Ross Ramsey retired in 2022.
+Sarah Adler Hartman became chief executive officer of The Texas Tribune in 2026, succeeding Sonal Shah.

 Brian Thevenot, a two-time Pulitzer Prize winner who was formerly special projects editor for The Times Picayune of New Orleans, joined the staff in October 2009.
 He has since left the Tribune, and is now business editor at the St. Louis Post-Dispatch.
 Elise Hu departed in 2011 to join NPR in Washington, D.C., and Matt Stiles later joined her at NPR.

 In May 2011, the Tribune announced the hiring of Jay Root, formerly of the Fort Worth Star-Telegram and the Associated Press, who had twice been named Staff Writer of the Year by the Associated Press.

 Effective October 18, 2021, Sewell Chan was named editor-in-chief.
 Following Chan's departure to the Columbia Journalism Review, Matthew Watkins was made editor-in-chief on September 9, 2024.

 In August 2023, the Tribune underwent its first round of layoffs in the publication's history.